insin/nwb/docs/Middleware.md

 ## Middleware

-nwb provides middleware for serving a hot reloading React app from your own server.
+nwb provides middleware for serving a hot reloading app from your own server.

-This gives you the same setup as if you'd run the `nwb serve` command, using your React app's `nwb.config.js` file for configuration as usual.
+This gives you the same setup as if you'd run the `nwb serve` command, using your app's `nwb.config.js` file for configuration as usual.

 ### Express 4.x Middleware

-Middleware for Express 4.x for developing React apps can be imported from `'nwb/express'`.
+Middleware for Express 4.x for developing apps can be imported from `'nwb/express'`.

 See the [nwb-react-tutorial](https://github.com/insin/nwb-react-tutorial) project for an example of using it.